Wild Pebble

 Controls internal clock speed.

-Ignored when external clock is present.
+Ignored when pulse clock or MIDI clock is active.

 X Knob